0xBitzz/awesome-wormhole/CONTRIBUTING.md

 ---

 We welcome contributions from the community!
-If you have improvements or suggestions for [awesome-wormhole](https://github.com/0xBitzz/awesome-wormhole), we encourage you to get involved.
+If you have improvements or suggestions for [Awesome Wormhole](https://github.com/0xBitzz/awesome-wormhole), we encourage you to get involved.

 Here's a quick guide to contributing: